What You Need to Know About the Hump Ridge Track

 Time: 7-9 hours

-Rarakau car park to Waikoau River – 3km/30 minutes
+Rarakau Car Park to Waikoau River – 3km/1.9 Miles/30 Minutes

-The Hump Ridge Track starts from Rarakau car park, which is located down a narrow gravel road, 21km drive from Tuatapere.
-The track is signposted about 200m before the car park.
+The Hump Ridge Track starts from Rarakau car park, which is located down a narrow gravel road, 21km (13 miles) drive from Tuatapere.
+The track is signposted about 200m (218 yards) before the car park.

 The track begins by taking you through the forest and across the clifftops before descending down the to the shoreline to meet with the Waikoau River and swing bridge.

 Pass fisherman huts before walking alongside the sweeping Bluecliffs Beach.
-This section of the walk is about 3km until you reach Stoney Creek.
-You can either cross the creek on foot or use the footbridge (about 20m inland) at high tide or during flood.
+This section of the walk is about 3km (1.8 miles) until you reach Stoney Creek.
+You can either cross the creek on foot or use the footbridge (about 20m/22 yards inland) at high tide or during flood.
 Continue along the coast where you’ll rejoin a 4WD track above the beach.
 Markers show you the way to the Track Burn River and a swing bridge.

 From the swing bridge, follow the signs to a track entering the Fiordland National Park.
 This section follows the coast for approximately 45 minutes before reaching Flat Creek with a high swing bridge across the stream.
 Across the bridge, follow the sign to Okaka Lodge.